Spending More Than 4 Years on Mars Could Kill Us

 Even with a four-year limit, Mars remains one of the most exciting frontiers in human history.
 And maybe, that ticking clock is exactly the challenge we need to drive innovation.

-Besides, four years is still longer than most people spend in college.
-Plenty of time to explore, research, and stand under that alien sky.
+Besides, four years is still longer than most people spend in college, which is plenty of time to explore, research, and stand under that alien sky.

 I don’t know about you, but I’d still take the chance.
 Radiation and all.